352695/powershell-for-moving-files/README.md

-jerbauto
+powershell for moving files
 ========
-script to move files at work
+script to move files from one drive to another and create a folder with the patron name